Have five minutes? Good.

 Out there, you can find plastic cases, polyurethane (PUR) and polycarbonate (PC) phone cases, silicone rubber phone cases, leather phone cases, and of course, carbon fiber and metal phone cases.
 If the last two do not work very well for your phone, what about the others?

 Polyurethane (PUR) phone cases are made from a material predominately used in foam form in furniture and shoes.
 It's not as strong as another commonly used plastic, e.g., Polycarbonate, but it can provide your phone with a certain degree of protection.
 Depending on the formulation of PUR, it can either be strong or be soft.

 - - Affordable

 - - Looks cheap

 - - Not durable

 - - Needs cushioning materials to make it more protective

 - - Rigidity makes it easy to crack or break when hits on hard surfaces

-Polycarbonate (PC) phone cases are usually a bit bulky although strong.
-PC is widely used in the manufacturing of toys, storage containers, eyeglasses and even bulletproof glasses.
+Polycarbonate (PC) phone cases are usually a bit bulky, although protective.
+PC is widely used in manufacturing toys, storage containers, eyeglasses, and even bulletproof glasses.